| N9EWO Review :

 I miss the "pass" indication on the display with the NRD-545.
 The NRD-525 and 535 had this of course.

 (N9EWO with another neat finding on a JRC receiver.
-Remember the 99.999.99 entry with the NRD-535 ,as listed in October 1991 Monitoring Times ..."Display Test Mode"...entire display lights up...me again !!!
-By the way the NRD-545 display mode is selected by while pressing and holding the FUNC + DIMMER buttons , then power the receiver up.
+Remember the 99.999.99 entry with the NRD-535 ,as listed in October 1991 Monitoring Times page 107 ..."Display Test Mode" .
+The NRD-545 display mode is selected by while pressing and holding the FUNC + DIMMER buttons , then power the receiver up.
 To switch back to normal mode, just rotate the tuning knob.)

-I love bandwidths adjustable up to 10 Khz (or more).
-I hate receivers that stop at 6~8 khz which seems to be the trend these days !
+I love the IF bandwidths adjustable up to 10 kHz (or more).
+I hate receivers that stop at 6~8 kHz which seems to be the trend these days !

-After reading these comments you are wondering if I'm totally aganist this set ?
-No. I actually enjoy the NRD-545 very much.
-Maybe I'm just getting used to it's strange traits ??
+After reading these comments you are wondering if I'm totally against this set ?
+No. I actually enjoy the NRD-545, just getting used to it's strange traits ?
 If I hear the DSP gremlins getting into a signal I'm really trying to hear right or even more important "record" , and depending how serious it's destroying a signal....I might have to switch over another set.
-And really why should I have to do this right ???
-But overall , I find the JRC NRD-545 to be a keeper even with it's warts.
+But really why should I have to do this right ?

-In my view, reliability, the quality of construction, most parts used (with the exception of the VCO trimmer capacitor failures for some owners) and of course the general overall design and parts used are all well above any other consumer tabletop set at time this report was being typed.
-With all of the problems the AOR AR7030 has had over the years (and was until the end of it's production), it's just a more refreshing experience even with the audio (DSP ?) issues.
+Reliability, quality of construction , most parts used (with the exception of the VCO trimmer capacitor failures for some owners) and of course the general overall design were all well above any other consumer tabletop set at time this receiver was released on the market.
+With all of the problems the AOR AR7030 has had over the years (and was until the end of it's production), it's just a more refreshing experience even with the audio (DSP) issues and general audio quality.

-UPDATE : Be sure and read the important note in regards with a change made with the AC power transformer in later production in the above text if you have not already.
-Also covered below is the "mute" issue that as been a problem with some samples.
+Be sure and read the important note in regards with a change made with the AC power transformer in later production in the above text if you have not already.
+Also covered below is the "mute" issue that as been a problem with some samples (VCO trimmer capacitor failures).
 These may very well be important for any used NRD-545 purchase ?
 Last but not least please we WARNED with the CCFL backlight failure possibilities and no easy repair (if at all as parts are no longer available).
 We have received a number of reader reports of this happening now as samples age.